 - Trying beefsteak varieties?
 'To encourage the biggest tomatoes from your plants, thin out each flower cluster to just 4 fruits after setting.
 This will lead to fewer but much bigger tomatoes from the plant,' advises Kris Collins.

 - Consider companion planting your tomato plants near flowers that are known to attract beneficial predatory insects that will help to control populations of pest insects, or deter those pests, such as French Marigolds and petunias.
-Find out more about tomato companion planting.
+You can find out more about tomato companion planting in our guide.

 - Don’t cut fruit from the plant as this can encourage disease.
 'While holding the fruit, push the ‘elbow’ joint just above it, and the fruit and its stem should come away in your hand,' advises Dobies.